AlexMili/torch-dataframe/doc/10_batchframe.md

 <a name="Batchframe.set_label_retriever">
 ### Batchframe.set_label_retriever(self[, label])

-Sets the self.batchframe_defaults.data to either a function for loading data or a set of columns that should be used in the to_tensor functions.
+Sets the self.batchframe_defaults.label to either a function for loading labels or a set of columns that should be used in the to_tensor functions.

 ```